• Skip to primary navigation

 • Pour 1 ½ cups panko breadcrumbs into a small bowl.
 Use tongs to dip each piece of cauliflower into the breadcrumbs.
 Make sure to rotate the cauliflower to coat each side.
 Arrange the battered cauliflower on a parchment-lined tray and bake for 15 minutes.

 • Remove the tray from the oven.
-Carefully, transfer the cauliflower into a large mixing bowl and pour 2 cups of vegan buffalo sauce over the top.
+Carefully, transfer the cauliflower into a large mixing bowl and pour 2 cups of buffalo sauce over the top.
 Use a large spoon to gently toss the cauliflower with the sauce.
-Put the florets back onto the tray and bake it for an additional 10-12 minutes or until cauliflower bites are crispy.
+Put the florets back onto the tray and bake it for an additional 10-12 minutes or until the cauliflower bites are crispy.

 Notes

-• Try to cut the cauliflower florets into pieces that are easy to eat, but not too small, because the bigger pieces are easier to batter and coat.
+• Try to cut the cauliflower florets into medium-sized pieces that are easy to eat, but not too small, because the bigger pieces are easier to batter and coat.

 Nutrition

-Serving: 1taco | Calories: 403kcal | Carbohydrates: 46g | Protein: 11g | Fat: 21g | Saturated Fat: 14g | Sodium: 2224mg | Potassium: 763mg | Fiber: 6g | Sugar: 7g | Vitamin A: 1850IU | Vitamin C: 60mg | Calcium: 121mg | Iron: 5mg
+Serving: 1wrap | Calories: 403kcal | Carbohydrates: 46g | Protein: 11g | Fat: 21g | Saturated Fat: 14g | Sodium: 2224mg | Potassium: 763mg | Fiber: 6g | Sugar: 7g | Vitamin A: 1850IU | Vitamin C: 60mg | Calcium: 121mg | Iron: 5mg

 Tried this recipe?Please rate it and leave a comment below if you have any feedback!
 If you post a picture on Instagram, please tag @Stacey_Homemaker and use the hashtag #StaceyHomemaker so I can see your delicious creation!